Contact informationFarm Address:

 Secondary Contact: Adam Squire

 Internship informationGeneral Farm Description: Unbound Glory Farm is a small vegetable and flower farm located in a gorgeous location in the rolling hills of CT’s Quiet Corner (close to RI and MA).
-We follow regenerative agricultural practices, including no-till, cover-cropping, use of carbonaceous and living mulches, and more.
-We grow and sell year-round, utilizing our 4 high tunnels for winter greens production.
-We also have a food truck and wood-burning pizza wagon that we use on weekends to highlight our produce while we serve seasonally-inspired food at local hot spots (with strict COVID safety measures in place) as well as drive-through contact-less pickup at the farm.
-This is an exciting opportunity for anyone interested in farm-to-table food operations- from seed, to field, to plate- as well as anyone interested in learning more about food security and year-round food production in New England.
+We follow Regenerative Agricultural practices, including no-till, cover-cropping, use of carbonaceous and living mulches, pollinator plantings, and more.
+We sell our produce through a CSA and local farmer’s market.
+In addition to the farm, we have a food truck and wood-burning pizza wagon that we use on weekends to highlight our produce while we serve seasonally-inspired food at local hot spots in our area.
+We love what we do and love sharing our passion for farming and food with others!

 CRAFT Member Farm?
 No

 Application Deadline: Applications reviewed on a rolling basis

 Minimum Length of Stay: 2-4 months, longer stays preferred

 We have filled all of our positions for 2021…

 • Learn all aspects of operations: seeding, planting, weeding & cultivation, pruning, mulching, harvesting, processing, flower arranging, high tunnel growing, year-round growing without fossil fuel inputs, and marketing and distribution for our produce and cut flowers.